Biography

-Charles O. Moody was born May 31, 1927, in Mountain View, CA. Moody served as MENC's deputy executive secretary and director of development, helping the organization in a variety of ways, including fundraising, program development, and other administrative tasks.
+Charles O. Moody was born May 31, 1927, in Mountain View, California.
+Moody served as MENC's deputy executive secretary and director of development, helping the organization in a variety of ways, including fundraising, program development, and other administrative tasks.
 Moody attended San Mateo Junior College and the University of California, Berkeley, as an undergraduate and took graduate classes at Stanford University and University of California in history, secondary education, and school administration.

 Moody was appointed as MENC's deputy executive secretary for program development in 1968.
 Circa 1976, he became the director of development.
 Before working with MENC, Moody was a staff consultant and project coordinator for the California State Department of Education in Sacramento.
 He helped originate the California Statewide Fine Arts and Humanities Project (also serving as its first executive secretary) and was involved with the Advanced Placement Program, K-12 statewide social sciences curricula, the reorganization of the State Department of Education, and the administration of federal aid to education programs.
 He served as a president of the Council of State Social Studies Specialists and was a member of the Curriculum Committee of the National Council for the Social Studies.
 Moody also authored social studies test materials and was an editorial reviewer and advisor for school texts.